datasektionen/login/README.md

 ## Dependency on other systems at Datasektionen

 Login uses [Pls](https://pls.datasektionen.se) to validate API keys.
-The API keys must have the "login" permission.
+The API keys must have the "login" permission in the "login" system.